 Every year we are happy to receive requests from many different Danish cultural actors, and we give advice on how their idea for a project can become successful in cooperation with local partners and provide mutual inspiration.
 Unfortunately we do not have the resources to advise all of them.

 The head office in Copenhagen organizes every summer a 3 week Danish course for foreign students in collaboration with KVUC.
-The Institutes in Poland and Brasil also offers Danish courses at different levels.
 Read more here.

 Lectures and visiting programs